hsheth2/hsheth2.github.io/_posts/2025-09-12-python-async.md

 It also introduces some super interesting possibilities for future work.
 Most exciting to me is the possibility of leveraging [free threading](https://docs.python.org/3/howto/free-threading-python.html) (aka no-GIL Python) by turning the gevent scheduler into a Go-style scheduler that multiplexes green threads (aka greenlets) onto multiple OS threads.
 While making most Python code totally thread-safe is tricky, there’s only a small jump from code that’s safe when run as a green thread to safe across non-GILed threads.

 In case it wasn’t clear: I remain excited about the future of Python.
 I get the circumstances and reasoning that led to adding async, and am grateful that the flexibility it afforded enabled the prototyping of stuff like Curio and Trio.
-I hope Python leans more heavily towards green threads moving forwards and that future programming languages make concurrency and coordination more of a first-class citizen.
+I hope Python leans more heavily towards green threads moving forward and that future programming languages make concurrency and coordination more of a first-class citizen.

 _Thanks to John Kim, Kevin Hu, and Shihao Cao for reviewing drafts of this post._